PrestaShop/prestashop-specs/back-office/multistorespecialsspecs.md

 - Advanced parameters > Multistore > Add new shop
 - Advanced parameters > Multistore > Add new URL

-### List of pages for specific case 4) If a group or a specific shop is selected, some fields are disabled and don’t have checkboxes allowing to enable them
+### List of pages & fields for specific case 4) If a group or a specific shop is selected, some fields are disabled and don’t have checkboxes allowing to enable them

 - Design > Images settings<br/>
 List of these fields: